Ministry of Industry and Infrastructure Development: History

 The Ministry was originally established as the Ministry of Industry and Trade on 28 August 2002, after its powers were transferred from the Ministry of Economy and Budget Planning.

-On 12 March 2010, it was turned into Ministry of Industry and New Technologies to oversee the non oil sector with its functions in the field of electric power, mining and nuclear industry from the Ministry of Energy and Mineral Resources.
+On 12 March 2010, it was turned into Ministry of Industry and New Technologies to oversee the non-oil sector with its functions in the field of electric power, mining and nuclear industry from the Ministry of Energy and Mineral Resources.

-On 6 August 2014, the functions from the Ministry of Transport and Communications, the National Space Agency, the Communications and Information Agency were transferred to the body which became the Ministry of Investment and Development.
+On 6 August 2014, the functions from the Ministry of Transport and Communications, the National Space Agency, the Communications and Information Agency were transferred to the Ministry of Investment and Development.

 The Ministry was reorganized into Ministry of Industry and Infrastructure Development on 26 December 2018 after its functions were transferred to the Ministry of National Economy and the Ministry of Internal Affairs.